27.5 Vs 29 Inches Wheels: Difference Between Wheel Size

 However, the 29-inch wheel is suitable for riders who like riding on tough trails with roots, rocks, and bumps.
 This is because it has a shallow attack angle which improves your confidence.
 It also has a good traction level attributed to the large surface area.
 You can ride a bike with such a wheel on slippery surfaces without worries of falling.
 But they will take longer to get up to speed because they’ve got low acceleration which can inconvenience you if you want to ride high, steady speed.

-What Makes The 29-Inch Wheels a Popular Choice?
+What Makes The 29-inch Wheels a Popular Choice?

 Even though the 29-inch wheel has been in use for some years now, it started gaining popularity after dominating gravity riding.
-In 2017, Santa Cruz introduced the world cup downhill race and introduced the 29er V10 downhill bike.
+In 2017, Santa Cruz introduced the World Cup downhill race and introduced the 29er V10 downhill bike.

 Later in the same year, Greg Minnaar won two competitions, becoming the first cyclist to win a downhill world cup using 29-inch wheels.
 The following year Amaury Pierron also won three races with a 29-inch wheel.